 Negative decision and temporary admission

 If the decision is negative, you (or your legal counsel) can appeal it at the Federal Administrative Court.
 Be aware that some deadlines are very short - you will find this information at the end of the decision!
 For an appeal to be effective, it has to clearly state the purpose (Appeal; “Beschwerde”).
 It has to be signed, dated and sent to the Federal Administrative Court (Bundesverwaltungsgericht, Postfach, 9023 St. Gallen) with two copies of the asylum decision you are contesting.
 If you do not find any lawyer, you can also submit an appeal by yourself.
-Find here a template.
+In the asylum regions of Berne, Basel and North-Western Switzerland as well as Zurich you can contact the free independent Pikett Asyl to get help.
+For the other regions you may consult our Swiss contact list.

 Second Asylum requests